-

 This is unhealthy because our bodies need to rest and it’s not okay when black women are not allowed to rest and let go.
 Even when black women decide not to live by the strong black woman narrative, the concept is too embedded in the black communities.

-Other than the lack of concern, there is also the internalised aspect of the narrative such as hiding and masking the pain, overwhelm, stress, anxiety and depression, limiting self-care and not seeking treatment.
+Other than the lack of concern, there is also the internalised aspect of the narrative such as hiding and masking the pain, overwhelm, stress, anxiety, depression, limiting self-care and not seeking treatment.

 Marita Golden wrote The Strong Black Woman, a book that showcases the various experiences and stories of black women in the USA and why this stereotype needs more attention amongst black women in the UK because this has an overall negative impact on the wellness of black women.